abdelrhmanghaly-whp/School-Management-Project/README.md

 # School-Management-Project
-Uncompleted College project

-Java Team Project --> we didnt complete it so far, also none of us is a java developer
-# Note
+Uncompleted College project because of time pressure, also i am not a fan of java anymore to compelete it.
-this is our first project using a GUI
+pros: first time using GUI.
+cons: its not compeleted